simpledatatools/onetable/README.md

 - The project should be running now at http://127.0.0.1:8000/
 - The admin panel should be running now at http://127.0.0.1:8000/admin

 Please note that the project does rely on some third party services, such as Mailgun for registration and password reset.
-Please reach out to us if you need help setting up or configuring these third parties while you are using or exploring the platform.
-You may want to test at first using an admin superuser noted in the process above, so you do not need to go through the user verification process by email.
+For local development these have been configured using Django's web server and services such as smtp.
+Please reach out to us if you need help setting up or configuring these third parties while you are deploying the platform.
+You may also want to test at first using an admin superuser created in the above process, so you do not need to go through the user verification process by email.

+We have also setup the project to deploy automatically to Heroku, which offers free hosting for small applications that you can use to get started.

 --------------